tshepang/blog/content/recent-movies-2008-10-21.md

 A good candidate for the ultimate 'girl power' movie is *The Descent*, even though I don't see the point of its subplot of a woman losing her family; And the creatures look like those from [I Am Legend].
-Incidentally Rodriguez also got a kick-ass, gun-'carrying' gal in a beautifully crafted but nonsensical [Planet Terror].

 *Wild Hogs* is a fine movie with a fresh storyline (though *City Slickers* had a similar concept), but it appears its creators didn't